When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Warning

 Do not include choking hazards.
-If your son is younger than three, this includes anything small enough to fit inside a toilet roll tube.
+If your child is younger than three, avoid anything small enough to fit inside a toilet roll tube.

 29. Clay Sculpting